2016rshah/blog/posts/12-books-12-months-2017.md

 [^footnote5]: I should probably make a longer post about this, because this paragraph is ripe for misunderstanding.
 My opinion on this matter can be very easily misconstrued and I haven't even entirely figured out what I'm thinking yet.
 Before you read too far into this outrageous claim please recognize that I'm probably only like 40% serious about this.

 [^footnote6]: I did very few of the readings this year even though we read really cool books (*Hard Times* by Charles Dickens, *The Epic of Gilgamesh*, *The Glass Palace* by Amitav Ghosh, etc.).
 Towards the end of the year I started to realize just how much I missed out on and pulled off a major heist of multiple books I had failed to read.
 They are still on my shelf and I am making my way through them, but I really feel bad that I didn't more fully appreciate the class at the time because I could have gotten a lot out of it.
 Since then (with one or two exceptions here or there) I have religously read every book I have been assigned from cover to cover (and I have kept track of the ones I didn't so I can get back to them later).
 We are all foolish in our youth but at least the class taught me one good lesson ¯\\\_(ツ)\_/¯

+[^footnote7]: Sounds like a New Year's resolution to me!